PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-10 00:34:01
+Last updated: 2024-04-10 00:34:33
-Random Quote: A mind needs books as a sword needs a whetstone, if it is to keep its edge.  -  Tyrion Lannister
+Random Quote: Oh, come on.
+If you don't laugh, it just seems mean. - Barney Stinson